 It is also a company registered in England and Wales (company number 02175320), registered address BACP House, 15 St John’s Business Park, Lutterworth, Leicestershire LE17 4HB.
 BACP also incorporates BACP Enterprises Ltd – (company number 01064190) as a legal entity and shares data with it.

 BACP is a registered charity (registered charity number 298361).

-If you have any queries about this privacy notice or about any aspect of our data management, please contact our Data Protection Officer (DPO)at email@example.com.
+If you have any queries about this privacy notice or about any aspect of our data management, please contact our Data Protection Lead at firstname.lastname@example.org.